princeton-geophysics/documentation/docs/docsetup.md

 title: Documentation Setup
 ---

-# Princeton Geophysics Documentation and Tutorials

-This is the homepage for github pages based documentation written by members of the Princeton Geophysics group.
+# How the Docs are created & how to create more pages

 The setup is fairly simple since `Jekyll` will take care of creating a website from provided `markdown` files given a `_config.yml` file.
 So,